-- 1) Prior to any site preparation activities (tree clearing, soil removal, grading, placement of fill) erosion and sediment control measures must be installed along all edges of the construction envelope to ensure sediment laden runoff does not enter interfere with the adjacent lake.
-The silt fence should be inspected and maintained throughout the construction phase and remain in place until the exposed soils are stabilized and re-vegetated. - 2) Obtain relevant permits from the County of Peterborough and Municipality. - 3) Tree clearing occur outside of the breeding bird timing window (April 15th -August 15th). - 4) The new cottage is not to be constructed any closer to the water than the current foundation of the southernmost building. - 5) No development, grading, fill or building envelopes are to intrude into this buffer, which shall be left in natural self-sustaining vegetation indigenous to the study area. - 6) Client to obtain relevant permits from the County of Peterborough and Municipality. - 7) The construction envelopes must be clearly defined and delineated, and a line staked and clearly marked in the field prior to any construction activities occurring on the site. - 8) Minimize tree and limb clearing, when possible. - 9) Any future development will avoid all in-water work and any new dwelling (cottages/houses, septics) locations will not exceed the pre-existing cottage to protect the natural feature form and function. - 10) Final site plan should be reviewed by a professional biologist.
-If the site plans include any near or in-water works (i.e. docks, boathouses etc.) additional permitting requirements may be required by Trent-Severn Water Way (PCA), the Ontario Ministry of Natural Resources and Forestry (MNRF) and the Department of Fisheries and Oceans (DFO).
+- 1. Prior to any site preparation activities (tree clearing, soil removal, grading, placement of fill) erosion and sediment control measures must be installed along all edges of the construction envelope to ensure sediment laden runoff does not enter interfere with the adjacent lake.
+The silt fence should be inspected and maintained throughout the construction phase and remain in place until the exposed soils are stabilized and re-vegetated. - 2.
+Obtain relevant permits from the County of Peterborough and Municipality. - 3.
+Tree clearing occur outside of the breeding bird timing window (April 15th -August 15th). - 4.
+The new cottage is not to be constructed any closer to the water than the current foundation of the southernmost building. - 5.
+No development, grading, fill or building envelopes are to intrude into this buffer, which shall be left in natural selfsustaining vegetation indigenous to the study area. - 6.
+Client to obtain relevant permits from the County of Peterborough and Municipality. - 7.
+The construction envelopes must be clearly defined and delineated, and a line staked and clearly marked in the field prior to any construction activities occurring on the site. - 8.
+Minimize tree and limb clearing, when possible. - 9.
+Any future development will avoid all in-water work and any new dwelling (cottages/houses, septics) locations will not exceed the pre-existing cottage to protect the natural feature form and function. - 10.
+Final site plan should be reviewed by a professional biologist.
+No in-water works have been proposed, if the site plans changes to include any near or in-water works (i.e. marine railway, docks etc.), this EIS must be updated and additional project review and permitting requirements may be required by Trent-Severn Water Way (PCA), the Northern Development Mines Natural Resources and Forestry (NDMNRF) and the Department of Fisheries and Oceans (DFO).